dean0x7d/pybinding/docs/tutorial/lattice.rst

 =======

 .. meta::
-   :description: Crystal lattice definition in Pybinding
+   :description: Crystal lattice definition in pybinding

 A :class:`.Lattice` object describes the unit cell of a crystal lattice.
 This includes the primitive vectors, positions of sublattice sites and hopping parameters which connect those sites.